ghodsizadeh/pdf2csv/README.md

 2. **Table Extraction**: The tool uses Docling's `DocumentConverter` to extract tables from the PDF.
 3. **DataFrame Conversion**: Each extracted table is converted into a pandas DataFrame.
 4. **Optional Text Reversal**: If the `rtl` option is enabled, text in the DataFrame is reversed.
-5. **CSV Output**: The DataFrames are saved as CSV files in the specified output directory.
+5. **CSV/XLSX Output**: The DataFrames are saved as CSV or XLSX files in the specified output directory.

 ## Dependencies